Setting up your homepage with Launch

-Like Text columns with images sections, Alternating content sections are great for explaining processes or highlighting features.
-Alternating content sections support images, video, and text, and you can include up to three blocks (text + image/video) on your homepage.
-The features will alternate between having the text on the left and the image on the right, a layout that is both visually pleasing and easier for your customers to read.
+Like the Text columns with icons section, Alternating content is great for explaining processes or highlighting features.
+Alternating content sections support images, video, and text, and you can include up to three blocks on your homepage.
+The features will alternate between having the text on the left and the image on the right.

 Click on Image, Video, or Add content to open up the options for a content block.

-The first step is to choose a Background style (Light, Color, Gradient or Default) from the dropdown menu at the top.
+The first step is to choose a Background style (Light, Color, Gradient, or Default) from the dropdown menu at the top.
 Then enter the Heading and Text for your content block.
-If you would like to include a call-to-action, complete the Button text and Link URL below.
+If you would like to include a call-to-action, complete the Button text and Link.

 Finally, upload an Image or YouTube/Vimeo link and Video thumbnail – 1020px by 700px PNG image is recommended.
 Repeat for up to three pieces of alternating content.